google/coroutine-stacks/README.md

 ## How to install the plugin
-The plugin is still going through the approval process before the release and will be released later.
-But you can still build and install it manually.
+The plugin is published in [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/23117-coroutine-stacks/), so you can install it from the `Plugins` menu in the IDE.

 ## How to use the plugin
 Once you start the debugger click on the `Coroutine Stacks` label in the bottom right corner of the IDE.
 After that you will see a panel with coroutine stack traces.
 On the top of it you will find a couple of useful buttons: